angular/universal/README.md

 # Best Practices
 > When building Universal components in Angular 2 there are a few things to keep in mind.

+> Note: Universal currently only works with `router-deprecated`

 * Know the difference between attributes and properties in relation to the DOM.
 * Don't manipulate the `nativeElement` directly.
 Use the `Renderer`.
 We do this to ensure that in any environment we're able to change our view.